Fallout (franchise): Power armor

-In Fallout: New Vegas, power armor is depicted as an equippable form of clothing, similar to other armors, without any unique animations.
-PCGamesN reported that some noteworthy fan-created mods introduced aesthetic changes to the game's power armor design to make it seem more imposing and added animations to reflect their weight and heft.
+In earlier Fallout games, power armor was depicted as sizeable and imposing powered combat suits that substantially increased the physical stature of the occupant.
+In Fallout 3 and Fallout: New Vegas, power armor is depicted as symmetrical in height and width to regular apparel in gameplay due to engine limitations.
+This change was poorly received by many critics and fans, who felt that power armor no longer lived up to its reputation as large and formidable powered exoskeleton suits that greatly enhanced the physical capabilities and endurance of the wearer.
+PCGamesN reported a fan-created mod called Titans of The New West 2.0 for Fallout: New Vegas, which introduced aesthetic changes to the game's power armor design expressly intended to mirror the original design philosophy of power armor from Fallout, Fallout 2, and Fallout Tactics by adding custom models, animations, and sound effects to reflect their height, weight and heft, along with optional gameplay enhancements when using power armor.
 Evan Lafleuriel observed that New Vegas is the only game in the series to eschew the use of power armor to advertise the game, which did not leave a lasting impression in his view.

 In Fallout 4, power armor is notably more heavily integrated into gameplay, with suits becoming customizable, interactable objects in the game world that the player climbs into rather than typical clothing and requiring fusion cores to use.
 The studio initially began a "reimagining" of the classic design during the development of Fallout 4 but created a new and revised design that was "bigger, more imposing, more realistic and fully functional" to create the impression of the power armor feeling less like a suit and more like a vehicle that a player would operate, which resonated with some commentators of Fallout 4.
 In addition, players are capable of creating collections of power armor in concert with the game's base-building features.